shimwell/anaconda-publish/README.md

 2. Add it to the Secrets of the Github repository as `ANACONDA_TOKEN`

 ### Build Channels
-By Default, this Github Action will search for conda build dependancies (on top of the standard channels) in `conda-forge` and `bioconda`
+By Default, this Github Action will search for conda build dependencies (on top of the standard channels) in `conda-forge` and `bioconda`